 We’re going to briefly show you what we did to this property, highlighting three of the main stages of how we weatherproof and protect a building, giving it lasting damp protection for up to, and over, 20 years, guaranteed.

-Fixing up an old home in County Durham.
+Fixing up the outside of an old home in County Durham.

 The first thing our team does when they arrive on site is to start carrying out repairs to each elevation to be treated.
-As we offer a no quibble 20 year guarantee, nothing is left to chance when we repair the house, so any cracks, are cut out and filled with an epoxy resin mortar and then matched back into the wall.
+As we offer a no quibble 20 year guarantee on our wall coatings, nothing is left to chance when we repair the house, so any cracks, are cut out and filled with an epoxy resin mortar and then matched back into the wall.